sbcybersolutions/Getting-And-Cleaning-Data-Course-Project/Codebook.md

 You will be required to submit:
 <ol>
-  <li>a tidy data set as described below</li>
+  <li>A tidy data set as described below</li>
-  <li>a link to a Github repository with your script for performing the analysis</li>
+  <li>A link to a Github repository with your script for performing the analysis</li>
-  <li>a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.</li>
+  <li>A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.</li>
 </ol>

 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.